yonatanmn/Super-Simple-Flux/README.md

 For any `setState()` the entire store is triggering (regardless of changes), allowing any Component or other Store to listen to the entire Store's state.

 ## acknowledgments
-This mixin is combination of two other mixins - [triggerables-mixin](https://github.com/jesstelford/reflux-triggerable-mixin), a really useful mixin for controlling the trigger of the stores.
+This mixin is sort of a combination of two other mixins - [triggerables-mixin](https://github.com/jesstelford/reflux-triggerable-mixin), a really useful mixin for controlling the trigger of the stores.
 Also see [this](https://github.com/spoike/refluxjs/issues/158) for details.
 And [state-mixin](https://github.com/spoike/refluxjs/issues/290)